lake-wg/authz/draft-selander-ace-ake-authz.md

 The domain authenticator has a private key and corresponding public key PK_V used to authenticate to the device.

 The domain authenticator needs to be able to locate the authorization server of the device for which the LOC_W is expected to be sufficient.
 The communication between domain authenticator and authorization server is mutually authenticated and protected.
-Authentication credentials used with the authorization server are out of scope.
-How this communication is established and secured (typically TLS) is out of scope.
+Authentication credentials and communication security used with the domain authenticator is out of scope, except for as noted below.

-TODO: Need for channel binding?
+The domain authenticator may in principle use differents credentials for authenticating to the authorization server than to the device, for which PK_V is used.
+However, the domain authenticator MUST prove possession of private key of PK_V to authorization server since the authorization server is asserting with the voucher to the device that this credential belongs to the domain authenticator.

+In this version of the draft it is assumed that the domain authenticator authenticates to the authorization server with PK_V using some authentication protocol providing proof of possession of the private key, for example TLS 1.3.
+A future version of this draft may specify explicit proof of possession of the private key of PK_V in the voucher request, e.g. by including a signature of the voucher request with the private key of PK_V.

 ## Authorization Server

 The authorization server has a private DH key corresponding to G_W, which is used to secure the communication with the device (see {{U-W}}).

-Authentication credentials and communication security used with the domain authenticator is out of scope.
+Authentication credentials and communication security used with the domain authenticator is out of scope, except for that the need to verify the possession of PK_V as noted above.

 The authorization server provides the authorization decision for enrollment to the device in the form of a CBOR encoded voucher.
 The authorization server provides information to the domain authenticator about the device, such as the the device's certificate Cert(PK_U).